Resistance Cranes is a 24-hour art & fundraising event to raise $10,000 for the National Immigration Law Center and RAICES.

 1,000 paper cranes

-Inspired by the Japanese legend, for 24 hours starting at 12 pm EST on Saturday, February 25, 2017, a small crew of volunteers are folding 1000 paper cranes in solidarity with immigrants and refugees who make their way to American shores in search of a new home.
+Inspired by the Japanese legend, for 24 hours starting at 4 pm EDT on Friday, October 19, 2018, two small crews of volunteers in New York and Texas are folding 1000 paper cranes in solidarity with immigrants and refugees who make their way to American shores in search of a new home.

 Established in 1979, the National Immigration Law Center (NILC) is one of the leading organizations in the U.S. exclusively dedicated to defending and advancing the rights of low-income immigrants.

-Limited edition of 1000 cranes.
 Folded dimensions are 4×4×7 inches, based on an original paper size of 6×6 inches.
-Cranes will be shipped flat.

 Hover to zoom in